hthuman/tech-interview-tips/_pages/collaboration.md

 Treat the interview as a collaborative problem solving exercise and work with your interviewer as a partner.

+## Think out loud

+Yes, this is unnatural, but it's another skill that you need to practice.

 Your interviewer wants you to succeed and will have several hints prepared in case you get stuck.

-## There is no shame taking hints
+Make sure they know what you are thinking at all times so they can give you a hint as early as possible.
+Treat it like a brainstorming or problem solving exercise with a coworker.

+It's not a quiz where all that matters is getting the right answer at the end.
+The way you analyze a problem is equally as important.

+## Pay attention to everything your interviewer says

+The one difference between problem solving with a coworker and problem solving during an interview is that your interviewer knows the right answer.
+This means everything they say will be relevant.

+If they ask questions, they are most likely pointing out a flaw or trying to lead you in the right direction.

+If they make a suggestion, listen.
+I've flat out said "try using a hashmap" to a candidate who told me it wasn't going to work.

+## Hints are normal

 I've given my interview questions to candidates of all levels and I almost always give at least one hint to help them find the answer.